Hopes rise in Portugal but COVID-19 still slams hospitals

 LISBON, Portugal -- Hopes are rising in Portugal that the worst of a devastating pandemic surge might be over, as the number of COVID-19 deaths reported Monday was the lowest in three weeks.

 The country’s pandemic picture is mixed, however, as hospital admissions rose for the first time in a week.
-Still, the spread of COVID-19 has by some metrics been slowing since the end of January.
+Still, the spread of COVID-19 in the small European Union country has by some metrics been slowing since the end of January.

+“I’m a bit more optimistic,” said Dr. Joao Gouveia, who heads a government committee monitoring the intensive care response, citing lower infection rates and fewer hospital admissions.

+But he added: “I’m still very worried ...
+We can't get carried away.”

+Col. Jens-Peter Evers, head of the German team, said they had been warmly welcomed by people in the street.

+“Sometimes we feel like rock stars,” he said, “but we are here to help.”

-Portugal became the world’s worst-hit country last month, with a deluge of new daily deaths and cases engulfing the public health system.
-Data collated by Johns Hopkins University on Monday showed Portugal still recording the most daily deaths per 100,000 population and having the world’s fourth-highest rate of new cases.
+Portugal became the world’s worst-hit country last month, with a deluge of new daily virus deaths and cases engulfing the public health system.
+Data collated by Johns Hopkins University on Monday showed Portugal was still recording the most daily deaths per 100,000 people and had the world’s fourth-highest rate of new cases.

-Blaming the sudden fast spread on the arrival of a COVID-19 variant first identified in England, Portugal went into lockdown from Jan.
-15. It shut schools a week later.
+Blaming the sudden fast spread on the arrival of a COVID-19 variant first identified in England, Portugal went into lockdown on Jan.
+15 and closed its schools a week later.

-Portugal officially recorded just over 2,500 new infections, taking the country’s total to almost 768,000, the health ministry said Monday.
+Portugal on Monday recorded just over 2,500 new infections, taking the country’s total to almost 768,000.
 New cases have been trending downward since Jan.
-24, when they reached a high point of more than 16,400.
-The number of new cases published on Mondays tends to be lower than the true number due to fewer tests over the weekend.
+24, when they reached a high of more than 16,400.
+Still the number of new cases published on Mondays tends to be lower due to limited testing over the weekend.

 The ministry reported 196 more daily COVID-19 deaths, the lowest since Jan.
 18. In all, the country has seen 14,158 confirmed deaths.

-Still, Portugal's hospitals remain under severe strain and likely will be that way for several weeks, health experts say.
+Still, Portugal's hospitals remain under severe strain and likely will be that way for several weeks, health experts said.

 Hospitalizations rose to 6,344 but were still lower than the Feb.
 1 peak of 6,869.
 The number of COVID-19 patients in intensive care was 877, below the Feb.
 5 high of 904.